 The Administration Division includes the Chief of Police who serves as the manager for Departmental operations and as a member of the Village’s management team.
 Administration oversees the operations and management of all Divisions within the Department and provides administrative support services to each of these Divisions.
 The Administrative Division also manages community relations for the Department by interacting with citizen’s groups and engaging in public relations crime prevention.

 The Emergency Communications Center responsible for receiving all 9-1-1 telephone calls for service is CENCOM E9-1-1 Public Safety Communications Center.
 CENCOM handles calls and radio traffic from nine regional public safety agencies.

 The Barrington Police Department’s Records Division is open to the public from 7:00 a.m. to 11:00 p.m. and Saturday and Sunday, 7:00 a.m. to 3:00 p.m.
-Staff tracks and records all documents generated by police personnel, including traffic and parking citations, case reports and traffic crash reports.
+Staff tracks and records all documents generated by police personnel, including traffic and parking citations, case reports, and traffic crash reports.
 They also process requests such as for overnight parking and overweight truck permits, in addition to managing the lobby reception desk.